Unknown Road: Track listing

 The track "Slowdown" is after "Clear Your Head" (track 13) on the original album pressing.
 It is its own track on the 2005 remastered edition.

 The piano on the track "Unknown Road" is extended after the silence on the closing track, "Bro Hymn Tribute", of the album Full Circle.
 This piano piece is taken from the 1992 movie Poison Ivy.

-The tracks "Homesick" and "Dying to Know" were featured on the 1997 arcade game Top Skater.
+The tracks "Homesick", “Try to Conform”, and "Dying to Know" were featured in the 1997 arcade game Top Skater.